ucsd-cse95-f19/ucsd-cse95-f19.github.io/index.md

 count towards lower division CSE electives.
 Here are the expectations of all new CSE tutors.

-In CSE95, you will learn and practice skills related to assisting with CSE courses as a tutor.
+In CSE 95, you will learn and practice skills related to assisting with CSE courses as a tutor.
 This includes student-facing tasks like presenting content, helping in office hours, and creating tutorials or assignment writeups, as well as behind-the-scenes activities like grading and academic integrity processes.

-For CSE95, you will be expected to:
+For CSE 95, you will be expected to:

-- Attend CS95 class sections and participate in discussions and activities.
+- Attend CSE 95 class sections and participate in in-class discussions and activities.
 - Attend the lectures of the course you are tutoring for, along with its staff meeting.